Ralph Helmick: Schwerpunkt (2016)

-One hundred unique sculptures of neurons are suspended in the 3-story entrance of this world class research institute.
-Executed in different configurations and a range of sizes, they cascade in a seemingly random array, their gold-leafed surfaces reflecting light throughout the space.
+One hundred unique sculptures of neurons are suspended in the entrance of the research institute.
+Executed in different configurations and a range of sizes, they cascade in a seemingly random array, their gold-leafed surfaces reflect light throughout the building.
 When viewed from a single perspective on the balcony, the forms optically cohere into a macroscopic rendering of a human brain.